Documentation Index

 Staff can opt to use MFA Authenticators.
 These include:

-• Authenticator apps: including Google Authenticator, Microsoft Authenticator, Apple Passwords app, Duo (which is free to download via https://duo.com) etc;
+• Authenticator apps: including Google Authenticator, Microsoft Authenticator, Apple Passwords app, or other 3rd Party apps (that may charge) such as Duo (download via https://duo.com) etc;

 • Passkeys on their device (e.g. Face ID, Touch ID etc); or